eminorhan/vqgan-gpt-video/README.md

 ## Training

-Example usages of training the VQGAN and transformers are shown below.
-Explanation of the flags that are opted to change according to different settings:
+The VQGAN and GPT parts of the model are trained separately.
+Example usages for training each partare provided below.
+Description of some of the flags:

 - `data_path`: path to the dataset folder.
 - `default_root_dir`: path to save the checkpoints and the tensorboard logs.